JonathanWilbur/mueller-report/volume1.md

 Forum.
 385 Foresman first emailed Graff on March 31, 2016, following a phone introduction brokered through Trump business associate Mark Burnett (who produced the television show The apprentice).
-In his email, Foresman referenced his long-standing personal and professional expertise in Russia and Ukraine, his work setting up an early "private channel " between Vladimir Putin and former U.S. president George W. Bush, and an "approach" he had received from "senior kremlin officials" about the candidate.
+In his email, Foresman referenced his long-standing personal and professional expertise in Russia and Ukraine, his work setting up an early "private channel" between Vladimir Putin and former U.S. president George W. Bush, and an "approach" he had received from "senior kremlin officials" about the candidate.
 Foresman asked Graff for a meeting with the candidate, Corey Lewandowski, or "another relevant person" to discuss this and other "concrete things"
-Foresman felt uncomfortable discussing over "unsecure email. " 386 On April 4, 2016, Graff forwarded Foresman's meeting request to Jessica Macchia, another executive assistant to Trump.
+Foresman felt uncomfortable discussing over "unsecure email."
+386 On April 4, 2016, Graff forwarded Foresman's meeting request to Jessica Macchia, another executive assistant to Trump.
 387